chaiNNer-org/spandrel/README.md

 loaded_model = model_loader.load_from_file(r"/path/to/your/model.pth")
 ```

 And that's it.
-The model gets loaded into a helper class with various helpful bits of information, as well as the actual model information.
+The model gets loaded into a helper class called a ModelDescriptor with various helpful bits of information, as well as the actual model information.

 ```py
 # The model itself (a torch.nn.Module loaded with the weights)